TrinhXuanBach/NRCustomPod/README.md

 ## License

-MyFirstPod is available under the MIT license.
+NRCustomPod is available under the MIT license.
 See the LICENSE file for more info.